Your Own Natural Fertilizer

 Torch Lake Watershed Compost

 - In a covered bin, mix equal amounts of Green Material and Brown Material.
+A covered bin will keep wildlife out of your compost.

 These items may be harmful: